Julia McMordie: Early life and family

+Career

 During the First World War, she was President of the St John Voluntary Aid Detachments in Belfast.
 She was appointed a Member of the Order of the British Empire (MBE) in the 1918 New Year Honours, and upgraded to a Commander (CBE) in the 1919 New Year Honours.

 In 1921, McMordie was one of two women elected to the first Parliament of Northern Ireland, she represented South Belfast.
 She did not stand for re-election in 1925.
+She became the first female High Sheriff of Belfast in 1928.

+Later life and death

-In 1925, after she was widowed, she moved to East Cliff, Budleigh Salterton, Devon, in order to be near her family (a son, John Andrew, and daughter, Elsie Gray).
-She was the first female High Sheriff of Belfast (in 1928).
+After she was widowed in 1925, she moved to East Cliff, Budleigh Salterton, Devon, in order to be near her son, John Andrew, and daughter, Elsie Gray.

-She died, in 1942, at her daughter's home in King's Cliffe, Northamptonshire.
+She died aged 82, on 12 April 1942, at her daughter's home in King's Cliffe, Northamptonshire.